What is Sexual Assault?

 What is Sexual Coercion?

 Sexual coercion is being persuaded to have sex or participate in other forms of physical intimacy when you don't really want to.
-The person who is persuaded may believe that she is freely choosing to have sex.
-But in reality, someone or something makes her feel that she has to have sex or that sex is the right choice for her.
+The person who is persuaded may believe that s/he is freely choosing to have sex.
+But in reality, someone or something makes the individual feel that s/he has to have sex or that sex is the right choice.

 - Pressure - The person may say that everybody's doing it, that sex is the way to prove love, or that you've had sex before, so you can't say no now.